feschmidt/stanalysis/README.md

 Utilities for analysis scripts developed in the [SteeleLab at TU Delft](http://steelelab.tudelft.nl).

-Due to regular changes of the code (stanalysis is work in progress), it is recommended to git clone this repository to your local working directory (preferably `C:\libs\stlab` on windows) and add a link to the `PYTHONPATH` instead of directly placing it in `\site-packages`.
+Due to regular changes of the code (stanalysis is work in progress), it is recommended to git clone this repository to your local computer.
+See instructions below.

 Example data can be found in `examples/data`: